-The box "Curvature by scales" recommends minimum radii based on types of rolling stock in different scales.
-It classifies curves as "sharp," "conventional," and "broad" for convenience, but feel free to use whatever in-between radius is approCurve radius, turnout size, and track spacings are standards you need to set before starting to draw a track plan.
-Tony Koester photo priate for your track plan.
+The box "Curvature by scales" on the next page recommends minimum radii based on types of rolling stock in different scales.
+It classifies curves as "sharp," "conventional," and "broad" for convenience, but feel free to use whatever inbetween radius is appropriate for your Curve radius, turnout size, and track spacings are standards you need to set before starting to draw a track plan.
+Paul Dolkos photo track plan.
 With flextrack you can make curves of whatever radii you need.
 Of course larger curves are always better, assuming you have room for them.